primer3-org/primer3docs/reference_docs/readme.txt

 PRIMER_PICK_ANYWAY (boolean; default 0)

-If true use primer provided in PRIMER_LEFT_INPUT, PRIMER_RIGHT_INPUT, or PRIMER_INTERNAL_OLIGO_INPUT even if it violates specific constraints.
+If true use primer provided in SEQUENCE_PRIMER, SEQUENCE_PRIMER_REVCOMP, or SEQUENCE_INTERNAL_OLIGO even if it violates specific constraints.